 Embryogenesis is the process through which a zygote, or fertilised egg, undergoes several cell divisions, growth, and differentiation to develop into a fully formed embryo.
 This fairly intricate process consists of many stages of development, namely cleavage, blastulation, gastrulation, and organogenesis, to finally form tissues, organs, and structures of the body that are necessary to sustain life.
 Embryogenesis is essential for the correct development and establishment of the overall plan of an organism's body.

 Fertilisation is the process in which the union of sperm and egg initiates embryonic development to form a zygote.
-It logically involves complex interactions between the surfaces of the sperm and egg and the fusion of their genetic material.
-Interactively perusing this description, a diploid zygote is then produced, restoring the full complement of chromosomes.
-Diagrams showing these steps enhance our appreciation of this, the most critical first stage.
+It involves complex interactions between the surfaces of the sperm and egg and the fusion of their genetic material.
+Then, a diploid zygote is then produced, restoring the full complement of chromosomes.

 The first series of rapid cell divisions that occurs after the moment of fertilisation is called cleavage.
 No growth in size occurs with cleavage; development essentially starts without an increase in the size of the cells.
 Instead, the number of cells increases.
 Cleavage can be holoblastic with the division of the whole egg, or it can be meroblastic with the division of part of the egg only.
 It may be easier to make sense of the preceding description with a series of diagrams showing these different patterns of cleavage.

-Gastrulation is a critical point in time when the reorganisation of a simple monostratified blastula gives a turn by providing a multilayered structure: gastrula.
+Gastrulation is a point in embryogenesis when the repositioning of a simple monostratified blastula gives a turn by providing a multilayered structure: gastrula.
 Simple cell movements give rise to three basic germ layers-the ectoderm, the mesoderm, and the endoderm.
-These seemingly simple descriptions explain some very complex changes that are taking place in the illustrations which describe gastrulation in different organisms.
+This simple process explains some very complex changes that are taking place in the examples which describe gastrulation in different organisms.

 Gastrulation is the preparatory step for organogenesis; such determines organ development.
 It is during this stage that three germ layers form, which will eventually give rise to all tissues and all organs inside the organism's body.